Picked a Peck of Pickled Peppers

 There are lots of recipes for refrigerated pickles out there, some with more ingredients, some with less.
 Some people make a collection of jars; we use one huge pot that is 1.5 gallons.
 Why one huge pot?
 Well, we’re a family of 5 that LOVES these pickles.
 After it is assembled, you have to leave it in the refrigerator for 2 weeks before you get to eat them.
 During those 2 weeks, anticipation builds.
 Once, we’re “allowed” into the pot, we DIVE in.
 A gallon and a half of pickles doesn’t last long around here.

 The pickle pot is pretty versatile.
-At the heart of it, you use: cucumbers, onions, vinegar, water, and pickling spice.
+At the heart of it, you use: cucumbers, onions, vinegar, water, pickling spice, and SUGAR.
+(Sugar isn’t pictured here, but this size pot requires a few cups.)
 You can buy pre-made pickling spice at the grocery store or make your own blend, like I do.
 You can add peppers, if you choose, but remember to poke lots of holes in the peppers with a fork!
 We sent our oldest daughter into the backyard to pick a few for our pot!

 So, start with a layer of your cucumber spears.

 (I had huge cucumbers that I cut into 16 spears per cucumber.)

 Then, onion, then spice, then dill, then canning salt.

 (That is an important note: table salt often has an anti-caking agent that may prevent it from working in your pot properly, and sea salt may make your pot cloudy.
 I use a salt that is specifically for canning and pickling).

 Repeat layers.
 Repeat Layers.
 Repeat Layers.
 Repeat Layers.

 When it is full, fill the pot 1/3 of the way with the White Vinegar & sugar mix.

 Fill the remaining space in the pot with water.